EricaKilgore/ticket-lifecycle/README.md

  <p> <h1 style="text-align: center; font-weight: bold; font-size: 16pt;">Resolving Tickets</h1> </p>

 <p> Christina is logged in and views her queue of tickets.
-They range in order of priorty.
+They range in order of priority.
 She sees the ticket marked Emergency and works on that one first</p> <br>
 <p>
 <img width="740" alt="image" src="https://github.com/user-attachments/assets/2fe70aa8-a59c-4334-b153-53dd57df85f0"> <br>
 </p>